 - In the Email Settings page, click the “Create column” button under the “Columns”-section.

 - Paste the copied internal field name from pt.
-6 into the “Column name”-field of the new column and select “Single line of text” as the type of the column.
+6 into the “Column name”-field of the new column and select “Multiple lines of text” as the type of the column.

-- Click the “OK”-button to complete the creation of the column.
+- Please all other settings at default values, and click the “OK”-button to complete the creation of the column.

 The next step we need to do is to replicate this new column onto the e-mail libraries on the business module through a master site synchronization.
 Follow these steps: